-For Period 5 and subsequent periods, the CEWS for furloughed employees would be available to eligible employers that qualify for either the base rate or the top-up for active employees in the relevant period.
+For Period 5 and subsequent periods, the CEWS for furloughed employees is available to eligible employers that qualify for either the base rate or the top-up for active employees in the relevant period.

-For Periods 5 and 6, the subsidy calculation for a furloughed employee would remain the same as for Periods 1 to 4.
+For Periods 5 to 8, the subsidy calculation for a furloughed employee remains the same as for Periods 1 to 4.

-The employer portion of contributions in respect of the Canada Pension Plan, Employment Insurance, the Quebec Pension Plan, and the Quebec Parental Insurance Plan in respect of furloughed employees would continue to be refunded to the employer.
+The employer portion of contributions in respect of the Canada Pension Plan, the Employment Insurance, the Quebec Pension Plan, and the Quebec Parental Insurance Plan in respect of furloughed employees continues to be refunded to the employer.

 The rules for Periods 1 to 4 allow an employer that meets the revenue test in one period to automatically qualify for the following period (the deeming rule).
-For periods 5 and subsequent, the deeming rule is preserved for the base CEWS through the option to use the previous month (see in red in table 3 below).
+For periods 5 and subsequent, the deeming rule is preserved for the base CEWS through the option to use the previous month (see table 4 below).

-Table 3 - Reference periods for the base CEWS
+Table 4 - Reference Periods for the Base CEWS

 July 2020 over July 2019 or June 2020 over June 2019